 San Francisco – Cellular handsets will be able to download and stream music and video 5.1-channel surround sound in only a year or two, Coding Technologies predicts.

 The company, one of the key contributors to MPEG Surround, said the technology is flexible enough to be used in low-bit-rate transmissions and with any current compressed or uncompressed audio format.
 Just as important for owners of cellphones and other portable devices, the technology uses binaural decoding to deliver surround sound effects through any existing pair of headphones, said Shawn Hopwood, Coding’s senior director of licensing.

 In spring or midsummer, MPEG Surround software will be available to suppliers of handset chips and to content providers and broadcasters, including cellular carriers, said Hopwood.
 Given handset makers’ product cycles, the technology could appear in commercial handsets in one to two years, he said.

 The technology could also be applied to mobile DTV services, satellite radio and digital HD Radio, he said.

-"The stereo mix down of a 5.1 program can be MP3, AAC, aacPlus and WAV," he stressed, noting that XM Satellite Radio, the MediaFLO mobile DTV service and Sprint's over-the-air music-download service use aacPlus, which incorporates multiple technologies developed by Coding Technologies.
-HD Radio also incorporates Coding intellectual property.
+“The stereo mix down of a 5.1 program can be MP3, AAC, aacPlus and WAV,” he stressed, noting that HD Radio, XM Satellite Radio, the MediaFLO mobile DTV service and Sprint’s over-the-air music-download service use aacPlus, which incorporates multiple technologies developed by Coding Technologies.